abic135711-lgtm/ABICthenext6hours/README.md

 ABIC is not commercial, not affiliated with any institution, and not presented as a finalized solution.
 It is a starting point — a structural concept built to expand the conversation about safe and cooperative development beyond Earth orbit.

-📄 One-Page Overview (Start Here)

-If you're new to ABIC, begin with the one-page explainer:

-👉 Download ABIC_One_Pager.pdf

-This PDF summarizes the purpose, structure, and goals of the ABIC framework.

 ---

 ## **📘 Repository Contents**